creack/telepilot/DESIGN.md

 ##### Namespaces

 To acheive isolation, namespaces will be used.
-We'll use the following `CloneFlags` as part of `SySprocAttr`:
+We'll use the following `CloneFlags` as part of `SysProcAttr`:
  - syscall.CLONE_NEWPID: PID namespace which will result in the process having it's own set of pid and run as pid 1.
  - syscall.CLONE_NEWNS: Mount namespace which will result in the process having it's own set of mount points.
 For simplicity, in the exercise, we'll keep the shared parent mountpoints.
  - syscall.CLONE_NEWNET: Network namespace which will result in the process having it's own set of network interfaces.
 We'll not implement veth pair / iptables so the process will have no connectivity.